swiftlang/swift-evolution/proposals/nnnn-typed-throws.md

   throw KidError() // error: KidError is not convertible to CatError

   try callCat() // okay
-	try callKids() // error: implicitly throws KidError, which is not convertible to CatError
+	try callKids() // error: throws KidError, which is not convertible to CatError

   do {
     try callKids() // okay, because this error is caught and suppressed below